-The Bitcoin blockchain is vast and complex, forming a network of over 460 million addresses.
+The Bitcoin blockchain is vast and complex, forming a network of over 460 million cryptocurrency addresses.
 Yet only 37% of these are economically relevant.
-At Chainalysis, we have identified that 86% of these belong to a named service.
-The remaining addresses are largely used to facilitate payments, meaning that just 20% of transaction value on the Bitcoin network is an economic transfer, moving bitcoin between two different parties.
+At Chainalysis, we have identified that 86% of these belong to a named service, while the remaining bitcoin addresses are largely used to facilitate payments.
+This means that just 20% of transaction value on the Bitcoin network is an economic transfer, moving bitcoin between two different parties.

 Understanding different kinds of bitcoin addresses